liuandy1207/liuandy1207/README.md

 Driven by a deep love of learning, I dedicate myself to the pursuit of experience, expertise, and excellence. <br>

-Through this journey, I hope to become someone who can repay all those who have helped me along the way.
+As I grow, I strive to become someone who can repay all those who have helped me along the way.

 <!-- Check out my portfolio site! -->